Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

 \subsubsection{Semantic Complexity Evaluator}

 The Image Semantic Assessment (ISA) task~\cite{Song_Pang_Tang_Wu_Zhu_2025} aligns well with the objective of our task, as it aims to automatically evaluate the storytelling ability of an image by defining a Semantic Complexity Score.
-Therefore, we adopt an ISA model as a key Evaluator for our pipeline.
-Specifically, we adopt CoT VLISA (BERT) from the ISA models as the evaluator to automatically calculate the Semantic Complexity Score.
-CoT VLISA (BERT) will first extract features from the image in text form using \texttt{GPT-4o}~\cite{Achiam2023GPT4TR} and then compute the Semantic Score based on the text features with a fine-tuned \texttt{BERT}~\cite{devlin-etal-2019-bert}.
+Therefore, we adopt the ISA model, CoT VLISA (BERT), as a key Evaluator for our pipeline to automatically calculate Semantic Complexity Score.
+CoT VLISA (BERT) first extracts features from the image in text form using GPT-4o~\cite{Achiam2023GPT4TR} and then computes the Semantic Score based on the text features with a fine-tuned BERT~\cite{devlin-etal-2019-bert}.
 The extracted text features include the seven dimensions of visual clues mentioned in the CoR-Guided Mode in Section~\ref{sec:sig_method}.
-Based on the calculated Semantic Score, the effectiveness of different prompting modes, Storyteller models, and Painter models can be observed by fixing the other two variables.
+With Semantic Score, the effectiveness of Storytellers and Painters can be assessed.